riehlegroup/msadoc/frontend/README.md

 In the following, you can find documentation of the most important frontend-related tasks/features, and a few development tips.

 > All of the npm commands mentioned here should be run from the root of the project, not from the `frontend/` folder.
+When opening the project in VSCode, make sure to open the root of the project, not the `frontend/` folder.

 ## Development server